 Three US attacks in 24 hours probed for terror links

-NEW YORK (AFP) – Three separate attacks carried out in the United States on a single day — a New York bombing, a Minnesota mass stabbing and a New Jersey pipe bomb blast — were under investigation Sunday for potential terror links.
+NEW YORK: Three attacks carried out in the United States on a single day — a New York bombing, a Minnesota mass stabbing and a New Jersey pipe bomb blast — were under investigation for potential terror links.

-Authorities say there is no evidence that any of the attacks were coordinated but the timing in less than 24 hours raises fears about security — already a hot button issue in the country’s deeply divisive presidential election between Hillary Clinton and Donald Trump.
+Authorities say there is no evidence that the attacks were coordinated but their timing in under 24 hours raises fears about security — already a major issue in the country’s deeply divisive presidential election battle between Hillary Clinton and Donald Trump.

-A second bomb was uncovered by police four blocks away and defused safely, before undergoing analysis.
+A second bomb was uncovered by police four blocks away and defused safely, before being sent to the FBI in Virginia for forensic examination.

+Both bombs were filled with shrapnel and made with pressure cookers, flip phones, Christmas lights and explosive compound, The New York Times reported late Sunday, citing law enforcement officials.

+CNN reported that officials had obtained surveillance videos showing the same man near the site of the explosion and where the undetonated device was found, according to “multiple” local and federal law enforcement sources.

-Hours earlier, less than 100 miles (160 kilometers) south in New Jersey, a pipe bomb exploded in a trash can on the sidelines of a Marine Corps run, causing no injuries but forcing the cancellation of the race.
+Hours earlier, less than 100 miles (160 kilometers) south in New Jersey, a pipe bomb exploded in a trash can on the route of a Marine Corps run before the start of the race, causing no injuries but forcing its cancellation.

-More than 1,200 miles away to the West, an assailant reported to be Somali-American went on a stabbing spree in a mall in St. Cloud, Minnesota, injuring nine people before being shot dead by an off-duty police officer.
+In the Midwest, an assailant reported to be Somali-American went on a stabbing spree in a shopping mall in St. Cloud, Minnesota, injuring nine people before being shot dead by an off-duty police officer.

 US authorities said the motive of all three attacks was unclear, but elected officials quickly identified them as terror-related.

-“If you look at a number of these incidents, you can call them whatever you want — they are terrorism, though,” New Jersey’s Republican Governor Chris Christie, a key member of the Trump campaign, told CNN.
+“If you look at a number of these incidents, you can call them whatever you want: they are terrorism though,” New Jersey’s Republican Governor Chris Christie, a member of the Trump campaign, told CNN.

-“A bomb exploding in New York is obviously an act of terrorism, but it’s not linked to international terrorism,” State Governor Andrew Cuomo told reporters on Sunday after touring the scene of the explosion.
+“A bomb exploding in New York is obviously an act of terrorism, but it’s not linked to international terrorism,” Democratic New York Governor Andrew Cuomo said Sunday after touring the scene of the explosion in Chelsea.

+New York went on full alert, deploying nearly 1,000 extra state police and National Guardsmen to airports, bus terminals and subway stations as President Barack Obama arrived in the city ahead of Tuesday’s opening of the UN General Assembly.

-There has been no claim for the bombings in Manhattan or New Jersey, but a jihadist-linked news agency claimed that an IS “soldier” carried out the Minnesota stabbing.
+There was no claim for the bombings in Manhattan or New Jersey, but a jihadist-linked news agency, Amaq, claimed that an IS “soldier” carried out the Minnesota stabbings.

 IS has repeatedly called for attacks on countries in the US-led coalition bombing the extremist group in Syria and Iraq.

+The Democratic nominee, whose lead in the polls has taken a dip, condemned what she called “apparent terrorist attacks.”

-Trump, who called the explosion in New York a bombing more than 12 hours before officials or police did so in public, tweeted his “best wishes and condolences to all of the families and victims of the horrible bombing.”
+Trump, who described the blast in New York a bombing more than 12 hours before officials or police, tweeted his “best wishes and condolences to all of the families and victims of the horrible bombing.”

 In Minnesota, FBI agent Rick Thornton confirmed that federal agents were investigating the stabbing as “a potential act of terrorism,” as local media identified the suspect as a 22-year-old Somali-American.